|

 Pearce, William Martin

-Photograph collection, 1891-1950
+Photograph Collection, 1891-1950

 21 photos, 29 copy negatives

-Consists of photographs of people and events on the Matador Ranch in
+Consists of photographs of people and events on the Matador Ranch in West Texas

-West Texas and South Dakota (1891; 1909-1911; 1950), and bulks with activities in LeBeau,
+and South Dakota (1891; 1909-1911; 1950), and bulks with activities in LeBeau,

 South Dakota (1909-1911).

-William M. Pearce served as academic vice president and professor of history at Texas Tech
+William M. Pearce served as academic vice president and professor of history at

-University in Lubbock, Texas.
-In 1964, he published a book, The Matador Land and Cattle
+Texas Tech University in Lubbock, Texas.
+In 1964, he published a book,

-Company, using the Matador Ranch records housed in the Southwest Collection at Texas
+Matador Land and Cattle Company, using the Matador Ranch records housed in

 Peavy, Sterling Alexander